wbt-solutions/openproject_dart_sdk/doc/RelationsApi.md

 //defaultApiClient.getAuthentication<OAuth>('oAuth').accessToken = 'YOUR_ACCESS_TOKEN';

 final api_instance = RelationsApi();
-final filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
+final filters = filters_example; // String | JSON specifying filter conditions.
 Accepts the same format as returned by the [queries](#queries) endpoint.
 Valid fields to filter by are:  + id - ID of relation  + from - ID of work package from which the filtered relations emanates.  + to - ID of work package to which this related points.  + involved - ID of either the `from` or the `to` work package.  + type - The type of relation to filter by, e.g. \"follows\". final sortBy = sortBy_example; // String | JSON specifying sort criteria.
 Accepts the same format as returned by the [queries](#queries) endpoint.

 try {
     api_instance.apiV3RelationsGet(filters, sortBy);
 } catch (e) {
     print('Exception when calling RelationsApi->apiV3RelationsGet: $e\n');